Submissions

 Thank you for choosing to submit your paper to Teaching Anthropology.
 We accept the following types of articles:

-1. Original articles for peer review (6000-8000 words) that are theoretically orientated and draw on research about wide ranging aspects of teaching, learning and pedagogy to advance theory about pedagogy and education in Anthropology.
+1. Original articles for peer review (6000-8000 words) that are theoretically orientated and draw on original research about wide ranging aspects of teaching, learning and pedagogy to advance theory about pedagogy and education in Anthropology.

 Please contact the editors if you have content for consideration that does not fit these formats.